Roberto Chabet: Career

 Chabet studied architecture at the University of Santo Tomas where he graduated in 1961.
 He had his first solo exhibition at the Luz Gallery in the same year.
 He was the founding museum director of the Cultural Center of the Philippines and served there as curator from 1967 to 1970.
 He initiated the first 13 Artists Awards, giving recognition to young artists whose works 'show a recentness, a turning away from the past and familiar modes of art-making'.

 He led the 1970s conceptual art group called Shop 6 and taught for over 30 years at the UP College of Fine Arts, where he espoused an art practice that gave precedence to idea over form.
 Since the 1970s, he has been organizing landmark exhibitions featuring works by young artists.

 Chabet described his pieces as "creatures of memory" and himself as their "custodian."
 His works are the result of a process of unraveling of fixed notions about art and meaning.
 Highly allegorical, his drawings, collages, sculptures and installations question modernity.
 His works are meditations on space, the transitory nature of commonplace objects and the collisions that occur with their displacement.

-Prolific and multifaceted, Chabet ventured into architecture, painting, printmaking, sculpture, stage designing, teaching, photography and writing.
+Chabet ventured into architecture, painting, printmaking, sculpture, stage designing, teaching, photography and writing.